Silviumuraru90/RybkaCore/README.md

 <div align="center">
   <img width="300" height="270" src="MEDIA/raspberry_pi.jpeg">
 </div>
-❗️ `Note:` Running the bot with higher trading quantities or lower will NOT mean the taxex - compared to your profits will vary, as tax is a percentage of the trading quantity moved around.
+❗️ `Note:` Running the bot with higher trading quantities or lower will NOT mean the taxes - compared to your profits will vary, as tax is a percentage of the trading quantity moved around.
 Profit - taxes report can only be increased in your favor if you run the bot with a higher profit margin, per trade; <br><br><br>

 ***
 ***